antzkr/Custom-LiveCD/README.txt

 Default username: debian12live
 Default password: debian12live

 Burn to CD/DVD/USB and boot on your machine.
-UFEI and legacy BIOS are supported.
+UEFI and legacy BIOS are supported.

 =========================================